Brummelman and his colleagues concede that there is some evidence for a genetic component to both self-esteem and narcissism.

-While conceding that the intentions are good, however, Dutch psychologists Eddie Brummelman, Sander Thomaes, and Constantine Sedikides argue that the methods we often use to raise self-esteem may be creating a generation of monsters.
+While conceding that the intentions are good, however, Dutch psychologists Eddie Brummelman, Sander Thomaes, and Constantine Sedikides argue that the techniques we often use to create a high self-esteem may be creating a generation of monsters.

-Among personality psychologists, there’s a longstanding debate about whether personality is stable or whether it changes over time.
+Our personality is a dynamic characteristic set of cognitive, emotional and behavioural pattern persistent across situations.
 Some psychologists claim that personality traits are genetic and hence present at birth.
 We can call this the “solid” model—your personality may get nicks and dents as you go through life, but the overall shape is intact.

-Although self-esteem and narcissism have some similar features, the researchers argue that they’re fundamentally different.
-Hence, in trying to instill self-esteem in our children, we may be encouraging narcissistic tendencies instead.
+Although self-esteem and narcissism have some common features, the researchers argue that they’re fundamentally different.
+Hence, while trying to instill self-esteem in our children, we may unknowingly be encouraging narcissistic tendencies instead.